 In 1950, Congressmen Dingell and Johnson, at the request of anglers and the fishing industry, created the Federal Aid in Sport Fish Restoration (SFR) program, wherein fishing tackle was assessed an excise fee and the monies returned to the states for fish restoration projects.
 The “Wallop-Breaux” amendment in 1984 added import duties on sport fishing equipment, pleasure boats and yachts as well as taxes on motorboat fuels.
 The result is one of the most successful “user-pays, public-benefits” programs in the world, with taxes from the sale of outdoor recreation supplies enhancing and promoting the resource.

 The amount of money Florida receives from SFR is based on the size of the state and the number of paid licensed anglers – not licenses and permits, but the people who hold them.
 For instance, an angler with freshwater and saltwater licenses and a snook permit counts as one holder.
-Each certified holder (1.46 million) generated $8.01 more for sportfish restoration, providing $11.7 million for Florida in 2012.
+Each certified holder (1.37 million) generates approximately $8.00 more for sportfish restoration, providing $11 million for Florida in 2014.

 Recreational fishing often is portrayed in advertising because it is an enjoyable, wholesome experience that reflects a happy and healthy lifestyle.
 Moreover, it is the No. 1 gateway activity to get youth connected to nature in active outdoor recreation, which can reduce obesity, improve grades and, most of all, add enjoyment to their lives.

 The FWC is working hard to ensure safe and sustainable recreational fishing for all of our citizens and guests and depends on your license fees to make sure there are fish for tomorrow.